MagicBand

-MagicBands and MagicBands 2 are plastic bracelets that contain RFID radios, used at Walt Disney World Resort.
+A MagicBand is a plastic RFID bracelet that is used by guests at Walt Disney World Resort, Disneyland Resort, and on Disney Cruise Ships (Called DisneyBand+ for the Disney Cruise Line).
 The MagicBands form the central part of the MyMagic+ experience, providing a way for the system to connect data to guests.
 This includes connecting park tickets, hotel room keys, payments, and PhotoPass information to the MagicBands.
-The bands were announced on January 7, 2013, by Tom Staggs as a part of MyMagic+.
+The bands were announced on January 7, 2013 as a part of MyMagic+.

+There are three models of MagicBands: the original and now-discontinued MagicBand; MagicBand 2, which features interchangeable "Icons" (the actual RFID portion of the bracelet) that can be used on different bands and accessories; and MagicBand+, an enhanced version of MagicBand 2 with additional "smart" functions.

+Currently, the MagicBand+ and DisneyBand+ are the only types of bands that function at Disneyland parks.